Sudhansan5/dataproject-django-rest-framework/README.md

         python manage.py dataloader data_gov_maharashtra.csv
     ```

+4. Run below command in terminal to run server.

+    ```python3
+        python manage.py runserver
+    ```

-4. Open any browser and go to (http://127.0.0.1:8000/)
+5. Open any browser and go to (http://127.0.0.1:8000/)

-5. Delete database and role in postgres using drop_db.sql.
+6. Delete database and role in postgres using drop_db.sql.